DanielFrancaContaGit/pilula-docker/README.md

 Will prepare the container to be deployed on heroku

-### `heroku create`
+### `heroku create` or `heroku create -a <app name>`

-create a new app on heroku it is important to pay attention to the name of the app that heroko will create because we will need depe for the next step example:
+create a new app on heroku it is important to pay attention to the name of the app that heroko will create because we will need for the next step.

+with the -a tag you specify which app name you want without it heroku creates a random name

 ![Alt text](src/captura.png?raw=true "Optional Title")